 Idea 3: Embrace the Versatility of Luxury Vinyl Tile (LVT)

 One of the most powerful bathroom flooring ideas is to leverage the all-around performance of LVT.
-It has become a UK favourite for good reason.
+It has become a favourite for good reason, offering a practical solution without compromising on design.

 - The Idea: Use LVT to get the look of expensive or impractical materials without their drawbacks.
 Love the look of marble but not the price or maintenance?
-Marble-effect LVT.
+Marble-effect LVT is the answer.
 Want a warm, spa-like wood floor?
-Wood-effect LVT planks (LVP) are 100% waterproof.
+Wood-effect LVT planks (LVP) are 100% waterproof, unlike real wood.

 - Why it works: LVT is durable, warm underfoot, easy to clean, compatible with underfloor heating, and offers a near-limitless range of designs.
-Brands like Pro Tek Flooring, Karndean, Amtico, and Quick-Step provide stunningly realistic options.
+Brands like Pro-Tek Flooring, Karndean, Amtico, and Quick-Step provide stunningly realistic options that stand up to bathroom conditions.

 Idea 4: Create Illusions of Space with Large Format Tiles

-Many UK bathrooms are on the smaller side.
-A clever flooring idea can make the space feel significantly larger.
+Many bathrooms are on the smaller side.
+A clever flooring idea can make the space feel significantly larger and more open.

 Idea 5: Inject Personality with Statement Patterns

 Turn your bathroom floor from a simple surface into a stunning design feature.
-This is one of the most exciting bathroom flooring ideas for adding character.
+This is one of the most exciting bathroom flooring ideas for adding character, especially in smaller spaces like en-suites or cloakrooms.

 - Popular UK Styles:

-– Victorian & Encaustic Inspired: Patterned LVT or porcelain tiles that mimic classic designs are hugely popular.
+– Victorian & Encaustic Inspired: Patterned LVT or porcelain tiles that mimic classic historic designs are hugely popular in period and modern homes alike.

-– Herringbone & Chevron: This classic parquet look, now widely available in waterproof LVT, brings texture and sophistication.
+– Herringbone & Chevron: This classic parquet look, now widely available in waterproof LVT, brings texture and sophistication to the bathroom.

 – Geometric & Monochrome: Bold geometric prints or a timeless black and white checkerboard design create a striking, contemporary look.